Vessel Sourcing Service

 For buyers planning a new trade route, vessel sourcing must start from operational reality.
 The vessel should match cargo type, port draft, crane availability, voyage distance, bunker consumption, crew requirement, reefer demand, charterer requirement and local port conditions.

-SVC Marine can support buyers by reviewing vessel candidates against the intended route and cargo profile.
+SVC Marine reviews vessel candidates against the intended route and cargo profile, including:

 • Cargo profile and stowage suitability